No-Fault Insurance

-Some would rather back off and miss out on compensation so they can avoid the entire process altogether.
+Some would instead back off and miss out on compensation to avoid the entire process.

-Unfortunately, you can't run away from insurances and insurance-processes (especially if you own an automobile).
+Unfortunately, you can't run away from insurance and insurance processes (especially if you own an automobile).

-Luckily for you, we’re here to help simplify everything so that you no longer have to suffer from the headaches and confusion that many people face when they hear the word “insurance.”
+Luckily, we're here to help simplify everything so that you no longer have to suffer from the headaches and confusion many people face when they hear "insurance."

-We believe that the first step to understanding automobile insurance is to understand the meaning of the term "no-fault."
+We believe that the first step to understanding automobile insurance is understanding the meaning of the term "no-fault."

 What is "No-fault" in insurance?

-For example, here in Ontario, the “no-fault insurance system” only compensates for bodily injuries and not property damage that came as a result of car accidents.
+For example, here in Ontario, the "no-fault insurance system" only compensates for bodily injuries and not property damage resulting from car accidents.

 How was life before the "no-fault insurance"?

-This meant that both parties had to wait for weeks (or longer) to receive their compensation.
-It’s even worse if there were injured drivers and passengers who depended on their claims for medical care.
+This meant that both parties had to wait weeks (or longer) to receive compensation.
+It's even worse if there were injured drivers and passengers who depended on their claims for medical care.

-The driver found to be responsible would then go ahead and file a claim with his/her insurance company.
+The driver found to be responsible would then file a claim with his/her insurance company.
 The insurance company would then go ahead and compensate both parties.

 No-fault insurance came and changed all that.